-This book is designed for students of West Bengal, West Bengal, taking the first semester (CS201) paper on Introduction to Computing.
-This paper is common to all branches of Engineering.
-This book will also be useful for students taking diploma courses in Computer Science.
+This book is designed for BTech first-year, second-semester students of West Bengal University of Technology taking the paper on Basic Computation and Principles of Computer Programming (CS201).
+This book will also be useful for students taking diploma courses in computer science.